administer-org/documentation/AOS/legal/privacy.md

 # Privacy Policy

-*This privacy policy is up to date as of May 17, 2025.
+*This privacy policy is up to date as of July 1, 2025.
 It applies to all official Administer services (\*.admsoftware.org) and direct, unmodified copies of [AOS](https://to.admsoftware.org/git/app-server).
 Individually operated servers may have different privacy practices and generally these terms should not apply.*

 ## Preamble